-Hergenhan reveals that after Clarke shortened the serial version of His Natural Life for book publication a theme of redemption was emphasized.
+Hergenhan reveals that after Clarke shortened the serial version of For The Term of His Natural Life for book publication a theme of redemption was emphasised.
 The moral collapse of the “good” Rufus Dawes in the latter parts of the book presents the convict as someone requiring redemption.
 Dawes’ redemption is played out against the degeneration of Reverend North, and the two swap religious roles, preparing the former to “save” Sylvia, the personification of goodness.

 Please sign in to access this article and the rest of our archive.